microsoft/windows-ai-studio-templates/configs/README.md

 The `configs` folder contains configuration files used to resolve Mustache template defined in `models`.

-There's three kinds of files defined in the `configs` folder:
+There are three kinds of files defined in the `configs` folder:

 - `projectSettings.json.mustache`: Mustache template consumed by scaffold workflow to render the configure-project WebView.
 Currently all fine-tuning models sharing the same projectSettings template.
 The value of the `defaultValue` property will be defined in a [{{ mustache }}](https://mustache.github.io/) variable since default value might vary between models.
 For example,